agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 [pereira]: https://doi.org/10.1051/0004-6361/201221008
 [spectrum]: https://en.wikipedia.org/wiki/Astronomical_spectroscopy

 The data is available [here][data].
-The notebook with the all the code is [here][notebook] ([rendered on Github][rendered]).
+The notebook with all the code is [here][notebook] ([rendered on Github][rendered]).
 The code in the notebooks is complete, including doc strings and comments, while I have stripped down the examples below for clarity.